 - Can I cancel a subscription design agency at any time?

-- Most subscription design agencies, including MoodBook Devs, operate on a monthly rolling basis with no lock-in.
+- Most subscription design agencies, including MoodBook Studio, operate on a monthly rolling basis with no lock-in.
 You can pause or cancel at any time with standard notice.

 - Is a subscription design agency suitable for a pre-seed startup?